sellalab/GenArchitecture/README.md

 # GenArchitecture
 ### This is the code for the polygenic trait simulations from Simons et al (2017).
 ### Running:
-python simulate.py k Es n U
-Program expects 4 parameters - the shape and scale parameters of the distribution of scaled selection coefficients, the number of dimensions and the mutation rate per haploid genome.
-The program consists of three files. simulate.py runs the simulation, population.py includes classes for the population and mutations, and statWriter.py is a class for writing statistics to files.
+Program runs the full mltidimensional model and consists of three files. simulate.py runs the simulation, population.py includes classes for the population and mutations, and statWriter.py is a class for writing statistics to files.
+The program can recieve the following parameters:
+--n no. of traits (default=1)
+--N population size (default=1000)
+--w selection strength (default=1.0)
+--U mutation rate per haplotype genome (default=0.01)
+--shape shape of gamma distribution of scaled selection coefficients (default=1.0)
+--scale scale of gamma distribution of scaled selection coefficients (default=10.0)
+--biases list of mutation biases to run (default=[0])

+Example: python simulate.py --n 10 --U 0.1 --shape 10 --scale 2 --biases 0 0.1 0.2

 ## Branches
 Branches provide variations on the main program.
 The main branch is the multidimensional version at equilibrium.